django-games/cgj2021/README.md

-# cgj2021
+# reverie

-As of yet unnamed game project for the Global Game Jam Online 2021 (local site: Caracas Game Jam), built in Godot
+A game by Django Games for 2021's edition of the Caracas Game Jam (official site for the Global Game Jam), built in Godot.